musoto96/cindex/README.md

 ### Creating new content

-* For every new page that is to be created, the draft must contain one element with class:\
+* **In a new draft**: For every new page that is to be created, the draft must contain a tag with class:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`page-title` &nbsp; This class will be used to create a link in the index, as well as for the page title.

-* You can add, remove and modify any element in the default template, or create your own.
-The template must contain the following class:\
+* **In a tempmlate**: You can add, remove and modify any element in the default template, or create your own.
+The template must contain a tag with the following class:\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`page-content` &nbsp; This class will be used to create a link in the index, as well as for the page title.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`page-content` &nbsp; This class will be used to inject your draft's contents.

-* You can add/remove and modify any element in the index page, or create your own.
-The index must contain the following class:\
+* **In an index.html file**: You can add/remove and modify any element in the index page, or create your own.
+The index must contain a tag with the following class:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`pages-index` &nbsp; This class will be used to create and update the content index.

+* **In _index.html file**: A tag with the following class:\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cindex-index` &nbsp; This class will be used by the reindex function.

 &nbsp;\
 **Note 1**: You can append additional classes to the tags with *cindex classes* above.